cmu-sei/iides/examples/example3.md

 - **`Id`**:
  incident--6e75f650-c1a5-4c71-8d2f-7e9d2bba0381
 - **`Cia effect`**:
-   - Confidentiality (*C*) &mdash; The protection of information from unauthorized access or disclosure.
+   - Confidentiality (*C*) - The protection of information from unauthorized access or disclosure.
-  - Integrity (*I*) &mdash; The protection of information from unauthorized modification or destruction.
+  - Integrity (*I*) - The protection of information from unauthorized modification or destruction.
 - **`Incident type`**:
-   - Espionage (*E*) &mdash; The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
+   - Espionage (*E*) - The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
 - **`Incident subtype`**:
-   - Intellectual Property Theft (*E1*) &mdash; Theft or robbery of an individual's or organization's ideas, inventions, or creative expressions, including trade secrets and proprietary products, even if the concepts or items being stolen originated from the thief.
+   - Intellectual Property Theft (*E.1*) - Theft or robbery of an individual's or organization's ideas, inventions, or creative expressions, including trade secrets and proprietary products, even if the concepts or items being stolen originated from the thief.
 - **`Outcome`**:
-   - Data Stolen (*DS*) &mdash; Any organizational information or assets that are stolen.
+   - Data Stolen (*DS*) - Any organizational information or assets that are stolen.
-  - Monetary Losses (*ML*) &mdash; Indirect loss of money through damage, detriment, or suffering related to the incident.
+  - Monetary Losses (*ML*) - Indirect loss of money through damage, detriment, or suffering related to the incident.
 - **`Status`**:
- Closed (*C*) &mdash; All investigations and legal proceedings are closed.
+ Closed (*C*) - All investigations and legal proceedings are closed.
 - **`Summary`**:
  The case involved Waymo, a self-driving car company spun off from Google, accusing Uber, through its acquisition of Otto, of stealing trade secrets related to LiDAR technology.
 The lawsuit claimed that Anthony Levandowski, a former Google engineer, downloaded thousands of files related to Waymo's self-driving technology before leaving to start Otto, which was soon acquired by Uber.
 - **`Brief summary`**: